mvolkmann/blog/src/oci-smalltalk-article.md

 Learning Smalltalk will enable you to:

+- Experience a beautifully minimal syntax.
 - Gain an understanding of its pros and cons compared to other languages.
-- Get ideas for features that can be added to other languages.
+- Get ideas for features that can be added to other languages and their development enviroments.
-- Get ideas for features that can be added in the development environments of other languages.
 - Actually use it as an alternative to other languages.
 - Have fun!